 A minor shall consist of six course units, no more than two of which shall be 100-level courses.
 Because of the language required, an exception to the two 100-level course limitation may occur in classical studies.
 Students must maintain a 2.00 average in the minor field of study.
 Although a certain minimum number of courses constitute a minor field of study, all courses in the minor field will be considered in determining the minor average.

 Minors are offered in all major fields listed earlier, except for management, music education, music performance, psychology, biochemistry and molecular biology, Globalization Studies, International Affairs, Spanish/Latin American Studies, Organization & Management Studies, and Public Policy.
 In addition, minor fields of study are possible in the following areas:

 Gettysburg College students have the opportunity to participate in internships during their four years of study.
-All students who wish to participate in an internship should register with the Center, which is the repository for all internship information on campus.
-The Center maintains information on thousands of internship sites located in both the United States and abroad, as well as resources that can connect students to even more opportunities.
+All students who wish to participate in an internship should schedule an appointment with a career counselor in the Center for Career Development, which maintains information on internship sites located in both the United States and abroad, as well as resources that can connect students to even more opportunities.
 The Center staff will also educate and assist students in looking for an internship site in their geographic location of preference.
 Internships taken for academic credit are carefully designed to provide a program with a substantial academic component, as well as practical value.
 These interns are generally advised by a faculty member within a student's major field of study.
 Academic credit is awarded by the appropriate department once the student completes the requirements of the department.
 Internships provide students with a valuable opportunity to apply academic theory to the daily task of business, nonprofit, and government settings.
 This experience also helps students identify career interests and gain valuable work experience.
 Students are encouraged to begin the process of finding an internship early in their college career.